EnviralDesign/TD-Launcher/README.md

 If you want to build, download this repo and unzip the py directory inside py.zip into the root of the repo.
 This is a fully python install, with Pyinstaller and DearPyGui installed.

 You can test the launcher by running td_launcher.bat, and you can rebuild the single executable by running BUILD.bat.

+Once the exe is generated at TD_Launcher\dist\td_launcher.exe, you can optionally package this into an installer exe using inno, in the inno directory.

 ---